soundoftextwa/payit/docs/index.rst

 Digital wallets such as eWallet develop into indispensable tools for financial transaction management as the UAE proceeds toward a cashless economy.
 This guide provides straightforward instructions to help users create an eWallet account and join the expanding digital payment user base in the UAE.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Banking Apps
+   :caption: Quick Start

+   apps/payit
    apps/etisalat
-   apps/payit